LighT-chenml/GPHash/README.md

 # GPHash
-This is an open source repository for our paper
+This is an open source repository for our paper in [FAST 2025](https://www.usenix.org/conference/fast25)

 > **GPHash: An Efficient Hash Index for GPU with Persistent Memory**
 >
+> Menglei Chen, Yu Hua, Zhangyu Chen, Ming Zhang, Gen Dong. *Huazhong University of Science and Technology*

 ## Brief Introduction